1700 tons plastics removed from the sea

-To the left are our focus areas, and to the right is an illustration of the reach we get with 10 nautical miles, showing the coverage and closeness to the polluted areas.
-By moving our base right into the polluted areas, we can use the days efficiently on the beaches, not by traveling far distances to get there.
+The illustration shows the reach we get with 10 nautical miles, showing the coverage and closeness to the polluted areas.
+By moving our base vessels right into the polluted areas, we can use the workhours efficiently on the beaches, not by traveling far distances to get there.

-On a total of 20 000 beaches or hotspots, we expect to find 100 000 parts of fishing nets (trawl nets) from commercial fishing boats, 2.5 million ropes, and millions of plastic bottles.
+By the end of 2025 we expect to have retrieved more than 100 000 trawl nets or parts of them from commercial fishing, 2.5 million ropes, and millions of plastic drinking bottles.

 YearWeight (kg)